yiwan330445/rcc/docs/vocabulary.md

 ## Space

-Concrete create environment where processes and robot actually run.
+Concrete created environment where processes and robot actually run.
 Each holotree space is identified by three things: user, controller, and space identifier.
 Each different combination of those values receives their own separate directory.
 These will each separately consume diskspace.